 Rural development is desperately needed in Indian Country because on some reservations unemployment is more than 70 percent, and is typically twice the national rate of unemployment for the general population.
 Moreover, poverty among reservation inhabitants is 31.2 percent, with the national poverty level for Native Americans reaching 24.5 percent.
-Poverty among the general population from 1999 to 2001 was 11.6 percent, less than half the annual rate among Native Americans.58 Fluctuating funding has hindered efforts to address these problems because projects undertaken have been subsequently discontinued for lack of funds.59 Whatever modest progress has been made as a result of the 2001 funding increase will be eroded if the 2004 budget request is approved, as it would reduce funding by nearly 35.5 percent from 2001.60
+Poverty among the general population from 1999 to 2001 was 11.6 percent, less than half the annual rate among Native Americans.
+Fluctuating funding has hindered efforts to address these problems because projects undertaken have been subsequently discontinued for lack of funds.
+Whatever modest progress has been made as a result of the 2001 funding increase will be eroded if the 2004 budget request is approved, as it would reduce funding by nearly 35.5 percent from 2001.

-Periods of increased funding, followed by a reduction in funding, have also hindered FDPIR.
+Periods of increased funding, followed by a reduction in funding, has also hindered FDPIR.
 61 This lack of fiscal stability compromises program effectiveness and compounds the problem of inadequate supplies of healthy food for Native Americans.
 This is critical because food insecurity and hunger are prevalent among Native Americans.
-Between 1995 and 1997, food insecurity among Native Americans was twice the national average.62
+Between 1995 and 1997, food insecurity among Native Americans was twice the national average.
+62

 The above problems are compounded by the government's failure to ensure full and equitable access to USDA programs for Native Americans.
-USDA also has not provided adequate outreach to Native
+USDA also has not provided adequate outreach to Native Americans, and the performance of tribal-specific programs has not provided optimum service to Native Americans.63